Iran deports over 200 Pakistanis for not possessing valid documents

 As many as 130 people from Punjab, 33 from Khyber Pakhtunkhwa, 24 from Balochistan, 15 from Pakistan Occupied Kashmir (PoK) and one from Sindh are among these deported people.

 Iran and Pakistan border demarcates Pakistan’s Balochistan province from Iran’s Sistan and Balochistan Province.
-It is 959 kilometres (596 miles) in length.
+It is 959 kilometers (596 miles) in length.

 The Federal Investigation Agency took them into custody for interrogation, the sources said.